Ron Williams: Business leadership

-Williams serves on the board of directors of American Express, Boeing and Johnson and Johnson.
-He is also an operating advisor to the private equity firm Clayton, Dubilier & Rice (CD&R), where he has successfully guided three CD&R portfolio company exits: naviHealth, PharMEDium and Envision Healthcare.
-He is chairman of the board of agilon health, a company partnering with physicians to create next generation value-based care delivery. agilon health was launched in 2016.
+Williams serves on the board of directors of Warby Parker.
+He previously served on the boards of Boeing, Johnson & Johnson, and American Express.
+He is an operating advisor to the private equity firm Clayton, Dubilier & Rice.
+(CD&R).
+He is co-founder and chairman of the board of agilon health and is chairman of the board of apree health, formed by the combination of VERA Whole Health and Castlight.